 Break-away walls (enclosed space below the Base Flood Elevation in V zones)

 Substantial Damage and Cumulative Substantial Improvement:

-Structures which are damaged, due to any cause, by 50% or more of the building's value are required to be brought to compliance with the most current City floodplain requirements.
+Structures which are damaged, due to any cause, by 50% or more of the building's value are required to be brought into compliance with the most current City floodplain requirements.

-Structures that undergo a cumulative improvement cost of 50% or more of the building's value over the past 5 years (such as a home renovation)must be in compliance with current City floodplain management requirements.
+Structures that undergo a cumulative improvement cost of 50% or more of the building's value over the past 5 years (such as a home renovation)must comply with current City floodplain management requirements.